youngist/clean-blog/_posts/2014-01-17-letters-from-a-ysi-jail.md

   - racial-justice
   - Martin-Luther-King
 categories:
-  - article
+  - featured
 ---

-	"Injustice anywhere is a threat to justice everywhere.
+<blockquote>"Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly."
-	— Martin Luther King, Jr., “Letters from a Birmingham City Jail”
+	— Martin Luther King, Jr., “Letters from a Birmingham City Jail”</blockquote>

 This coming Monday marks Martin Luther King Day, the annual ode to a man credited with winning “the dream” for millions of African Americans.
 This year marked the fiftieth anniversary of King’s “I have a dream” speech, where on the steps of our nation’s capitol, a Black man dared to imagine an America where Black boys and girls live with dignity.